 My favorite central Barcelona tapas bar, Bar del Pla is comfortable and familiar, and serves great food.
 I love their stewed beef cheeks and octopus croquettes.
-They also have some delicious Cataln wines by the glass!
+They also have some delicious Catalan wines by the glass!

-Carrer Montcada, 2
+Carrer de Montcada, 2

-La Pantxa del Bisbe
+La Panxa del Bisbe

-Another of my Gracia recommendations, this wonderful tapas bar isn’t too far from Parc Guell and is totally worth the detour.
-It’s another of the places on this list that feel completely off-the-beaten-path, and its farm to table menu is worth multiple trips!
+Another of my Gracia recommendations, this wonderful tapas bar isn't too far from Parc Güell and is totally worth the detour.
+It's another of the places on this list that feel completely off the beaten path, and its farm-to-table menu is worth multiple trips!

 Carrer del Torrent de les Flors, 158

 I love this central Barcelona tapas bar for its beautiful charm.
-It’s the perfect place for cheese, charcuterie and wine– I’d stick to these staples as they have no full kitchen.
-It’s as beautiful as it is tasty, making it a romantic choice too!
+It's the perfect place for cheese, charcuterie, and wine—I'd stick to these staples as they have no full kitchen.
+It's as beautiful as it is tasty, making it a romantic choice too!